-The aircraft are valued predicated upon the reference (a), (b), (c) and (d) data which describes the aircraft MTOW, any engine upgrades, any added fuel capacity, and any added avionics or interior upgrades.

-Following is AISI's opinion of the base market value for the subject aircraft on their respective scheduled delivery dates in current US Dollars.
-Valuations are presented in Table 1 subject to the assumptions, definitions and disclaimers herein.
+The aircraft are valued predicated upon the reference (a) data which describes the aircraft MTOW and any engine upgrades.
+Following is AISI's opinion of the base value for the subject aircraft on their respective scheduled delivery dates in current US Dollars.
+Valuations are presented in Table I subject to the assumptions, definitions and disclaimers herein.